suffolklibraries/sljekyll/_libraries/ipswich-county-library.md

 branch-faxing: y
 branch-room-hire: /libraries/room-hire/ipswich-county-library
 branch-other-facilities: '<ul>
+                          <li>Free sanitary products available - just fill in a form and hand it to a member of staff</li>
-                          <li>Board Games Library - see the <a href="/assets/pdf/ipswich-board-games-library.pdf">Ipswich Board Games Library information sheet</a> (PDF) for further information.</li>
+                          <li>Board Games Library - see the <a href="/assets/pdf/ipswich-board-games-library.pdf">Ipswich Board Games Library information sheet</a> (PDF) for further information</li>
-                          <li>Jigsaw swap - bring in a complete puzzle and exchange it for one from the table.</li>
+                          <li>Jigsaw swap - bring in a complete puzzle and exchange it for one from the table</li>
                           </ul>'
 breadcrumb: y
 ---